 Opposition may only be filed on the grounds that:

-the subject-matter of the European patent is not patentable under Articles Article 52 to Article 57;
+the subject-matter of the European patent is not patentable under Articles 52 to 57;

 the subject-matter of the European patent extends beyond the content of the application as filed, or, if the patent was granted on a divisional application or on a new application filed under Article 61, beyond the content of the earlier application as filed.